Netflix has ruled the streaming service industry despite new companies, like Disney+, joining the on-demand streaming game.

 Scroll down, and you’ll find series and movies categorized by Trending, Top 10 in the U.S. Today, Comedies, Critically Acclaimed Films, Docuseries, and more.

 One feature we love: when you watch a movie, such as The Other Guys, there will be a category on your homepage of Because You Watched The Other Guys.
-You’ll find similar movies like Step Brothers and Spenser Confidential (a Netflix original featuring Mark Wahlberg).
+You’ll find similar movies like The Interview and Spenser Confidential (a Netflix original featuring Mark Wahlberg).

 We also like the search bar.
 Netflix won’t tell you if a title isn’t available, but it will suggest other movies or TV series similar to the one you want.